Adaptive Visual Autoregressive Acceleration via Dual-Linkage Entropy Analysis: Related Work

 \paragraph{Entropy-Guided Deep Learning.} Entropy, as a measure of uncertainty and information distribution, is inherently linked to probabilistic modeling.
 Consequently, entropy-guided methods have been widely adopted in deep learning.
 Studies~\cite{peer2022improving, meni2024entropy, dubey2017regularizing} utilize entropy-based regularization to improve robustness and stability.
 SEGA~\cite{wu2023sega}, MGEDE~\cite{yang2023minimum} and SEBot~\cite{yang2024sebot} enhance graph representation learning from an entropy perspective.
 EGGesture~\cite{xiao2024eggesture} and EDRL~\cite{wang2023edrl} propose entropy-guided methods for VQ-VAE and disentangled representation learning, respectively.
+Similar entropy principles also benefit label distribution learning (\cite{koumll, koubldl, kou2025nips, koutnnls, kou2026fedharmony, wu2026trustworthyfederatedlabeldistribution}).
 Meanwhile, entropy is also employed to improve efficiency, such as accelerating robotic visuomotor policies~\cite{guo2025demospeedup}, video diffusion models~\cite{li2025efficient}, and diffusion language models~\cite{ben2025accelerated}.
 However, its application to visual autoregressive generation almost leaves blanks.